Special Offer

 Review:

-Women Who Code is a global nonprofit that offers a job board and other resources for women in the tech industry.
-They have coding networks in two major Australian cities so that female tech talent can meet up and share their knowledge.
-The organization also hosts events to help professionals advance in their careers.
+Women Who Code has coding networks in two major Australian cities so that female tech talent can meet up and share their knowledge.

 Employers can choose from three subscription plans to advertise their jobs on the platform or request a customized package.
 The site also offers a Social Boost feature for increased job exposure.
 While the site is far costlier than the local alternative Women in Technology's job board, it has a larger audience that stretches across the globe.